 Unilateral ECT is now used less.
 It had been

 thought to cause less memory loss, but recent research has shown

-that it is necessary to use much larger doses of electricity to make unilateral ECT as effective as bilateral ECT.
-If the dose of
+that it is necessary to use larger doses of electricity to make it

+as effective as bilateral ECT.
+If the dose of electricity is

 Sometimes ECT clinics will start a course of treatment with